oliolioli/Robotics/machine-learning-robot.md

 ### Training and testing the model ###
 Now the software SciKit[^1] is used, which can be used to create so-called random forests[^2].
 Using the **ia.py** script, both _angle_all.csv_ and _distance_all.csv_ files are now processed individually by hand.
 First, the data is sorted randomly.
-Then **80% **of the data is used to **train the so-called RandomForest** (_train_).
-The remaining **20%** is used for **later validation **(_test_).
+Then **80%** of the data is used to **train the so-called RandomForest** (_train_).
+The remaining **20%** is used for **later validation** (_test_).

-The first line of each data set and the last eight lines of each data set (with the 2*4 features) are now written to variables y_train and x_train.
-These two variables are now transferred to the generated decision tree using the fit() function.
+The first line of each data set and the last eight lines of each data set (with the 2*4 features) are now written to **variables y_train and x_train**.
+These two variables are now transferred to the **generated decision tree** using the **fit()** function.
 The decision tree thus receives the information about the angle or distance and the corresponding eight features.
-With this information, the various models can now be generated and the most promising can finally be selected for classification tasks[9].
-This work is done for us by the Python library SciKit[11].
+With this information, the various models can now be generated and the most promising can finally be selected for classification tasks (see [^2]).
+This work is done for us by the [Python library SciKit](https://github.com/scikit-learn/scikit-learn).

 ## Validation ##

 ### Automatic validation ###
-The two models created, Random_forest_model_distance.pkl and Random_forest_model_angle.pkl, can now also be validated using the ia.py script, which checks tests against predictions and outputs the corresponding error.
+The two models created, **Random_forest_model_distance.pkl** and **Random_forest_model_angle.pkl**, can now also be validated using the **ia.py** script, which **checks tests against predictions and outputs the corresponding error**.
 With the RandomForest created by SciKit, we consistently obtain very satisfactory results.
-In Table 3.1 below, we can see that the e-puck only misjudges a played sound that is sixteen centimetres away in five out of a hundred cases.
+In Table below, we can see that the e-puck only misjudges a played sound that is sixteen centimetres away in five out of a hundred cases.
 And this misjudgement is only 18°.
 Although the error rate increases with increasing distance, remarkably it is completely wrong in very few cases and in most cases only by 18°.

 |          | **Correct** | **18°** | **36°** | **54°** | **Completely wrong** |
 |---------:|------------:|--------:|--------:|--------:|--------------------:|